 “Words have tremendous power to move and inspire people and to help them summon courage, compassion and hope, even in difficult and frightening times,” said Hurwitz.
 “Unfortunately, words can also be used to stir up anger, fear, resentment and bigotry.”

-Hurwitz shared her story of being a Jewish woman in the Obama White House at Jewish Professional Women’s annual “LeadHERship Event,” hosted on June 4 by The Associated: Jewish Federation of Baltimore.
+In June, Jmore spoke to Hurwitz shortly before her appearance at Jewish Professional Women’s annual “LeadHERship Event,” hosted by The Associated: Jewish Federation of Baltimore.
 JPW provides professional networking, personal growth and community engagement opportunities for career-minded women.

-“Listen to your inner voice,” Hurwitz told the group of approximately 170 women.
+“Listen to your inner voice,” Hurwitz told the group of approximately 170 women in attendance.
 “Listen to what is true to you, even if others don’t understand it.
 And when it comes to writing, make sure you show instead of tell.
 Most people don’t do that.”

 A graduate of Harvard University and Harvard Law School, Hurwitz, 38, began her White House career in 1998 as a college intern in Vice President Al Gore’s speechwriting office.